Not the Happiest Bday for Dr Seuss. So sorry, Everyone, but we can't get them, either!

 About the Author

 Mark Burnell was born in Northumberland and grew up in Brazil.
 He is a novelist and screenwriter.
-His debut novel, The Rhythm Section, is the first in a series of thrillers featuring Stephanie Patrick and is soon to be a major motion picture.
-The film is begin produced by Eon, the company responsible for the James Bond franchise, and stars Blake Lively and Jude Law.
+His debut novel, The Rhythm Section, is the first in a series of thrillers featuring Stephanie Patrick and the basis of a major motion picture starring Blake Lively and Jude Law and produced by Eon, the company responsible for the James Bond franchise.
 Mark lives in London with his family.

 "The female Jason Bourne you never knew you needed." —EW

 "Stephanie is a tough, resilient heroine...entertaining." —Booklist